Education Loan Takeover: Process, Benefits & Eligibility

 If you are already working, proof of income, such as salary slips or offer letters, reassures the new lender of repayment capacity.

-5. Collateral/Security When Required
+5. Collateral or Security When Required

 For large loan amounts (often above ₹7–10 lakh), the new bank may ask for tangible collateral, such as property or fixed deposits, equal to or greater than the outstanding amount.